-Number of executive or advisory committee meetings: 10 Number of meetings held by the Audit and Control Committee 9

-Number of meetings held by the Nomination and Remuneration Committee 10 Number of meetings held by the Strategy and Investment Committee 0
+Number of Executive or Delegated Committee meetings 9 Number of Audit Committee meetings 10 Number of Appointments and Remuneration Committee meetings 8 Number of Strategy and Investment Committee meetings 1

 B.1.30.
 Indicate the number of board of directors meetings held in the year which were not attended by all members.
 Proxies granted without specific instructions are not counted as absences: